-We are interested in decoding the molecular and cellular mechanisms underpinning diversification of antibody genes, to gain insight into how B cells can effectively fight infections, how these responses change through our lives and the role this plays in age-related immune dysfunction.
+We are interested in decoding the mechanisms underpinning diversification of antibody genes, to gain insight into how B cells can effectively fight infections, how these responses change through our lives and the role this plays in age-related immune dysfunction.

 We use a number of cellular and molecular biology tools together with mouse genetics, cell culture systems and in vitro biochemical assays, to gain in depth understanding on the role of RNA helicases in B cell biology.
 We also employ state-of-the-art genomics and proteomics approaches to profile RNA-protein interactions that control developmental stages when B cells undergo recombination at their antibody genes.